nbarizki/getncei/README.md

 # Discover GetNCEI

-GetNCEI is developed to make requests using a Class Object and each of object's own methods.
+GetNCEI is developed to make requests using Class Objects and each of object's own methods.
 Although the function and output are not in a fully-cooked form, it is purposed to enable a flexible processing at a later stage of data processing.

 GetNCEI Documentation.html has a detailed information about the basic of NCEI data request, the objects and methods, and How-To section to show an example of working on a data gathering scenario utilizing GetNCEI.

-Proceed to the documentation [here](GetNCEI Documentation_v1.html).
+Proceed to the documentation [here] (/GetNCEI Documentation_v1.html).